UMAprotocol/protocol/packages/scripts/src/admin-proposals/add-identifier/readme.md

-Adds a new identifier to IdentifierWhitelist through a proposal in ProposerV2 in mainnet, polygon, arbitrum, optimism and base chain.
+Adds a new identifier to IdentifierWhitelist through a proposal in ProposerV2 in mainnet, polygon, arbitrum, optimism, base and blast chain.

 Console 1